mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 After I set up my rack, a co-worker mentioned that most modern UPS systems can send alerts to devices on the local network to tell them to shut down gracefully.

-I actually never looked into that and didn't set that up.

-TODO: Does my UPS support it?

 For me, automating shutdowns from my UPS isn't worth the trouble, but you might choose differently if your systems are more sensitive to hard power cuts or if you're in an area where power outages are more frequent.

 ### Candidates